kasri.app

 The compliance implication

-Cash receipts and personal-M-Pesa-number payments are exactly the kind of anti-money-laundering nightmare the upcoming Real Estate Regulatory Authority (RERA) will not tolerate.
-The Ministry of Lands’ 2025/2026 budget allocation explicitly funds AML-aligned market data collection for the real estate sector.
+Cash receipts and personal-M-Pesa-number payments are exactly the kind of anti-money-laundering concern that the upcoming Real Estate Regulatory Authority (RERA) will not tolerate.
+The Ministry of Lands’ 2025/2026 budget allocation of TZS 164.1 billion explicitly funds AML-aligned market data collection for the real estate sector.
 Once RERA is live, “I run it through my personal mobile money” stops being an operational shortcut and starts being a regulatory liability.

 The mistake to avoid

 Do not build your own TIPS integration.
 The certification process is multi-month, the compliance posture is heavy, and the running cost is non-trivial.
-Use a payment service provider that is already TIPS-certified — and that knows the housing-association schema (per-unit service charges, fractional-share charges, sinking-fund allocations, certificate-of-clearance attestations).
-The economics of building bespoke integration only make sense if you are handling more than 5,000 units.
+Use a payment service provider that is already TIPS-certified — and that knows the housing-association schema: per-unit service charges, fractional-share charges, sinking-fund allocations, and clearance-certificate attestations.
+The economics of building a bespoke integration only make sense if you are handling more than 5,000 units.
 Below that, you are paying the engineering team to do plumbing that someone has already laid down for you.

 Want help applying this in your building?